psilons/scala2-walkthrough/README.md

 Desired/First Impression: not KISS
 - 80% of coding should be done in 20% APIs.
 With so many APIs, hard to know which one is faster.
-- Fast coding like Python: short circuit frequently used APIs.
-Python and C# syntax sugar.
+- Fast coding like Python: short circuit frequently used APIs, like Python and C# syntax sugar.
-  My LeetCode solutions are <= 20 lines mostly.
+  My LeetCode Python solutions are <= 20 lines mostly.
 - With so many APIs, other tools such as IntelliJ is easy to be broken.
+Less used flexibility has virtually no value but confusion.
+We need an optimized version.

 Wait until we get Spark.